2022 Uttar Pradesh Legislative Assembly election: Voting Machine theft

-On 8 March 2022, in Varanasi, a truck carrying multiple EVMs was caught by the members of the Samajwadi Party in Varansi.
+On 8 March 2022, in Varanasi, a truck carrying multiple EVMs was caught by the members of the Samajwadi Party in Varanasi.
 Samajwadi Party chief Akhilesh Yadav said that SP members had caught one truck while two other trucks fled.
 According to the guidelines of Election Commission (EC) the EVMs cannot be moved without the consent of the contesting candidates, yet the Varanasi District Magistrate (DM) was transporting them without informing the local candidates.
 Yadav alleged that the Electronic Voting machines caught were being stolen from a EVM counting centre in Varanasi.
 The incident had occurred two days before the scheduled counting of votes on 10 March.
 Videos of the incident were also circulated on social media.

 The DM of Varanasi said that the EVMs in the incident were the ones used for training.
 Yadav said, "Now that the EVMs have been caught, the officials will make multiple excuses".
 He called the candidates and party supporters to be alert to prevent any attempt of rigging during the vote counting.
 The SP+ alliance complained about the incident to the Election commission (EC).
 The EC had assured action in the incident.
 Yadav addressed a press conference where he accused the Election Commission officials of EVM tampering and added that he had lost trust on the EC.
 He said "We need to be alert if EVMs are being transported this way.
 This is theft.
 We need to save our votes.
 We may go to court against it but before that, I want to appeal to people to save democracy."

 Varanasi police commissioner had admitted to lapses in the incident.
 Samajwadi Party had shared the video of the admission calling it an admission that EC protocol had not been followed by the officials.
 The Election Commission ordered action against Varanasi Additional District Magistrate and suspended him from his post for violating the rules in transportation of EVMs.
 According to the District Magistrate the EVMs were planned to be moved in the morning of 9 January, but the suspended Additional District Magistrate had taken them out in the previous night without providing the necessary information to others.